dzimiks/react-trello-clone/README.md

 # React Trello Clone

 A small Trello clone built in React and Redux.
+This project was a part of [Grid Dynamics](https://www.griddynamics.com) internship.

 ## Usage